Messi suspended by PSG over Saudi Arabia trip

 He is set to miss matches against Troyes and Ajaccio as PSG, five points clear with five games to go, look to clinch a ninth league title in 11 seasons.

-'Messi's PSG career is now effectively over' - Analysis
+'Messi's PSG career effectively over' - Analysis

 Simon Stone, BBC Sport